Part 335—Research and Development Contracting

 Authority: 5 U.S.C.
 301; 40 U.S.C.
 121(c)(2).

-(a) Contracting activities shall encourage performing organizations to contribute to the cost of performing R & D, through the use of cost-sharing contracts, where there is a probability that the contractor will receive present or future benefits from participation, such as increased technical know-how, training for employees, acquisition of equipment, and use of background knowledge in future contracts.
-Cost-sharing is intended to serve the mutual interests of the Government and the performing organization by helping to ensure efficient utilization of the resources available for the conduct of R & D projects and by promoting sound planning and prudent fiscal policies of the performing organization.
-The Contracting Officer shall use a cost-sharing contract, unless the Contracting Officer determines that a request for cost-sharing would not be appropriate because of the following circumstances:
+(a) Contracting activities should encourage contractors to contribute to the cost of performing research and development (R&D), through the use of cost-sharing contracts, where there is a probability that the contractor will receive present or future benefits from participation as described in Federal Acquisition Regulation (FAR) 16.303.
+Examples include increased technical know-how, training for employees, acquisition of goods or services, development of a commercially viable product that can be sold in the commercial market and use of background knowledge in future contracts.
+Cost-sharing is intended to serve the mutual interests of the Government and its contractors by helping to ensure efficient utilization of the resources available for the conduct of R&D projects and by promoting sound planning and prudent fiscal policies of the contractor.
+The Government’s interest includes positive impact on the community at large.

 335.070-2 Amount of cost-sharing.

-(a) The amount of cost participation depends on the extent to which the R & D effort or results are likely to enhance the performing organization’s capability, expertise, or competitive position, and the value of this enhancement to the performing organization.
+(a) The amount of cost participation depends on the extent to which the R&D effort or results are likely to enhance the contractor’s capability, expertise, or competitive position, and the value of this enhancement to the contractor.
 Therefore, contractor cost participation could reasonably range from as little as one percent or less of the total project cost to more than 50 percent of the total project cost.
 Ultimately, cost-sharing is a negotiable item.
 As such, the amount of cost-sharing shall be proportional to the anticipated value of the contractor’s gain.

-(b) If the performing organization will not acquire title to, or the right to use, inventions, patents, or technical information resulting from the R & D project, it is normally appropriate to obtain less cost-sharing than in cases in which the performer acquires these rights.
+(b) If the contractor will not acquire title to, or the right to use, inventions, patents, or technical information resulting from the R&D project, it is normally appropriate to obtain less cost-sharing than in cases in which the contractor acquires these rights.

-(c) A fee or profit is not normally paid to the performing organization, if the organization is to contribute to the cost of the R & D effort, but the amount of cost-sharing may be reduced to reflect the fact that the organization is foregoing its normal fee or profit in the research.
-However, if the R & D is expected to be of only minor value to the performing organization, and if a statute does not require cost-sharing, it may be appropriate for the performer to make a contribution in the form of a reduced fee or profit rather than sharing costs of the project.
+(c) If the R&D is expected to be of only minor value to the contractor, and if a statute does not require cost-sharing, it may be appropriate for the contractor to make a contribution in the form of a reduced fee or profit rather than sharing costs of the project.
+Alternatively, a limitation on indirect cost rates might be appropriate.
+See FAR 42.707.
+See also, FAR 16.303.

-(d) The organization's participation may be considered over the total term of the project, so that a relatively high contribution in one year may be offset by a relatively low contribution in another.
+(d) The contractor’s participation may be considered over the total term of the project, so that a relatively high contribution in 1 year may be offset by a relatively low contribution in another.
+Care must be exercised that the intent to cost-share in future years does not become illusory.
+Redetermination of the cost sharing arrangement might be appropriate depending on future circumstances.

 335.070-3 Method of cost-sharing.